wangxiaoxuan273/local-csi-driver/docs/design/webhooks.md

 PersistentVolume (PV), the driver adds a `local.csi.azure.com/selected-initial-node` parameter to the volume context of the PV.
-This parameter is later used by the mutation webhook to modifiy the workload Pods to include preferred node affinity rules to the specifed node ensuring that the workload and the PV are scheduled on the same node.
+This parameter is later used by the mutation webhook to modify the workload Pods to include preferred node affinity rules to the specified node ensuring that the workload and the PV are scheduled on the same node.

 In the event of a node deletion, the workload Pods can be seamlessly rescheduled